lucakrueger/proc/README.md

 # proC

-A little build system for c projects
+A little build system for c projects.

 For additional Information visit the wiki

 ## Usuage